cujojs/when/docs/api.md

 var promise = when.race(array)
 ```

 Initiates a competitive race that allows one winner.
-The returned promise will settle in the same way as the first input promise to settle.
+The returned promise will settle to the same state as the first input promise to settle:

-Note that `when.race` differs from [`when.any`](#whenany) in their rejection behaviors:
+* fulfill with the value of the first input promise that fulfills, *or*

-* `when.race` will reject when the first input promise rejects.
-That is, a rejection may win the race.
+* reject with the reason of the first input promise that rejects
-* `when.any` will reject only when *all* input promises reject.
-That is, a rejection cannot win the race, and the race will continue until there is no possibility of a winner.

 # Unbounded lists